Growing up i was not a huge yam pottage fan , most people call it yam porridge .

 • * bits of meats, fish

-– Peel, wash and cut yam into chunks.
+– Peel, wash and cut yam and potatoes into chunks .
 Add some water, salt, bouillon cubes and if you have meat stock, add the meat stock.
 I’ve found that yam cooked in meat stock yields great tasting yam pottage.

 – Add your bits of precooked meats, fish, egg or fresh prawns .